 Don’t rush candy by turning up the heat.
 Be patient.

 Begin by preparing the pan you will be spreading the hot toffee mixture into.
-Butter a 15x10x1-inch jelly roll pan; then set it aside.
+Butter two 15x10x1-inch jelly roll pans; then set them aside.

 Combine the sugar, butter, water and light corn syrup in a heavy 3-quart saucepan.